miguelsalamanca007/Taller4AREP/README.md

-# Movie Search Engine

-Movie Search Engine application, a Java-based solution that allows users to effortlessly retrieve details about movies.
-Powered by the free OMDb API, the program optimizes resource utilization with a built-in caching mechanism, significantly reducing redundant queries.
-Its architecture features an asynchronous, browser-based client interface using JSON, seamless communication via HTTP, and a user-friendly design crafted using HTML and JavaScript.
-The project is managed using Maven, Git, and GitHub.
+# ECI Web Server

+ECI Web Server application, a simple web server that can be used to store and serve static files, such as HTML, CSS, JavaScript, and images.
+Along with the web server, we also provide a basic web application that utilizes these static files to display an interactive web page.

 ### Architecture

-The Movie Search Engine is divided in 4 main components:
+The ECI Web Server application is divided in 4 main components:

 #### Web Server with REST API Facade

 The web server is divided in 3 components, controllers, used as a intermediary for the webserver and service classes, service, providing the necessary movie services for the app to work, and the webserver, providing the support for communication with the client.

-#### External REST API

-External web service that provides details about the movies queried.

-#### JS Web Client

-Web client serves as the graphic user interface for the application

-#### Concurrent Java Test Client
+####  Java Test Client

-A client responsible for testing the concurrency of the applications web server
+A client responsible for testing the application web server

 ### Prerequisites